 The Role of an Asbestos Attorney

 Generally, women are at a legal disadvantage in asbestos cases because it’s difficult to pinpoint cause and effect.
 Whereas mesothelioma in men can generally be traced back to workplace exposure, women are less likely to have worked in these male-dominated occupations.

 That said, women have been exposed directly to asbestos on the job.
-For example, schoolteachers have been exposed to asbestos in school buildings.
+For example, schoolteachers have come into contact with the mineral in school buildings.
 Women may also have been exposed to asbestos through environmental factors, such as living in a mining town, and through secondary contact with a loved one.

 Contact a Mesothelioma Attorney

 If you are a woman who has been diagnosed with mesothelioma, you may be entitled to significant financial compensation.
 Choosing the right legal representation can make all the difference in your claim.
 One way to know which law firm to hire is by asking your family and friends.
 Morgan & Morgan receives thousands of referrals from other lawyers, doctors, and even judges.
-We’ll assign you a full team of lawyers and legal staff to navigate every phase of your case so you can focus on what matters most.
+If we move forward with your case, we’ll assign you a full team of lawyers and legal staff to navigate every phase so you can focus on what matters most.
 We understand how devastating a mesothelioma diagnosis is and want to secure you the compensation and justice you deserve.
-With more than 400 attorneys and 50 offices nationwide, we have the resources to give you the best service possible.
+With more than 500 attorneys and 50 offices nationwide, we have the resources to give you the best service possible.
 Our attorneys are experts in identifying the source of asbestos exposure and can put more money behind your case than other law firms.
 To learn more, fill out a risk-free case evaluation form today.